Headin' South

 Douglas Fairbanks discussing a scene on location near the Mexican border with the directors.

 Headin' South is a 1918 American silent romantic comedy film directed by Arthur Rosson with supervision from Allan Dwan and starring Douglas Fairbanks.
 The film is now considered to be lost.

 Plot

-As described in a film magazine, a forest ranger known only as Headin' South (Fairbanks) goes forth in search of Spanish Joe (Campeau), a Mexican responsible for most of the treachery and outlawry along the U.S.-Mexican border.
-Headin' South gains quite a reputation as he goes along and finally believes himself worthy of joining Joe's band. in a whirlwind finish in which Joe is captured, Headin' South meets one of Joe's near victims (MacDonald) and falls in love with her.
+As described in a film magazine, a forest ranger known only as Headin' South goes forth in search of Spanish Joe, a Mexican responsible for most of the treachery and outlawry along the U.S.-Mexican border.
+Headin' South gains quite a reputation as he goes along and finally believes himself worthy of joining Joe's band. in a whirlwind finish in which Joe is captured, Headin' South meets one of Joe's near victims and falls in love with her.